Skip to main content

 Wavebreak Media/Thinkstock

-Breastfeeding has been shown to improve infant, child and maternal health outcomes and help control healthcare costs, but how long should breastfeeding last and when should parents introduce solid foods?
+Breastfeeding has been shown to improve infant, child and maternal health outcomes, but how long should breastfeeding last and when should parents introduce solid foods?

-Each child's readiness for solid food depends on their own rate of development.
+Timing for introducing solid foods depends on a few factors.
 Signs a baby may be ready to start solid foods include sitting up with minimal support, demonstrating good head control, bringing objects to the mouth or grasping at small objects.
-Check with your pediatrician before starting solid foods.
+Your baby’s risk of developing food allergies is another consideration.
+Your child’s pediatrician can help you determine if your baby is ready to start solids.
+For most babies, this will be between 4 to 6 months of age.

 Softer textures are very important when first introducing foods.
-Infants usually start with pureed or mashed foods around six months.
+Infants often start with pureed or mashed foods around 6 months.
 As infants develop chewing and motor skills, they are able to handle items like soft pieces of fruit and finger foods.
-As the child ages, a variety of healthful foods is encouraged.

 Weaning From Breastfeeding